Nick Politis

-Nicholas George Politis AM (born 1944) is an Australian businessman and chairman of the Sydney Roosters in the National Rugby League (NRL) competition.
-Politis is also responsible for the first sponsor on a professional rugby league team's jersey.
+Nicholas George Politis AM (born 25 August 1944) is a Greek-born Australian businessman and chairman of the Sydney Roosters in the National Rugby League (NRL) competition.
+Politis is also responsible for the first sponsorship on a professional rugby league team's jersey.

 Early life

 Politis was born in Kythira, Greece.
 In the late 1940s, Politis and his family immigrated to Australia, settling in Ipswich, Queensland.
 The family moved to the town of Blackall, living there for a number of years before returning to Ipswich.
 Politis attended Ipswich Grammar School for his final four years of high school, graduating in 1962.
 In 1964, he graduated from the University of Queensland.

 Business interests

 Politis ran and expanded WFM Motors Pty Ltd from March 1974, rebranding its marketing name as City Ford and transforming it into one of the largest Ford dealerships in Australia.
 The business has been sponsors of the Roosters since 1976, when the club set a new precedent of having major sponsors' names appearing on their jerseys – making Politis the first sponsor in rugby league.
 As controlling shareholder of Australian Health Care Ltd., he was responsible for its failed sorties into the Australian hospital market, including the celebrated LaTrobe Regional Hospital fiasco, where tens of millions were lost in disastrous contract management.

 In March 2014, Politis' NGP Investments (No.2) purchased Barloworld's Australian car sales business for $130 million.

 In 2016, Politis sold the site of his Thomson Ford business in Parramatta to property developer Dyldham for an estimated $70 million.